wiseman-timelord/stable-diffusion-webui-WT/README.md

 Status: Alpha, still deleting old/unused files from fork.

 ### Description:
 Wiseman-Timelords Hacks for CPU ONLY Stable Diffusion v1.10 Setups.
 I found Stable Diffusion Webui was created almost exclusively for nVidia users, and I say that because the thread usage was always balls low, I think it was probably using, 1 or 4 or at best half, of the threads before, even after specifying `-use-cpu all`.
 Making the issue worse was that multiple warnings pop up when using cpu.
 People whom choose AMD hardware, probably have an AMD CPU with a high number of threads, and these were just not being put to use, and so, a pure quality of life mod, to save people time.
-Oh but really its a torch mod, just might have to do further work on Stable-Diffusion, albeit if I dont, and stable-diffusion is ok, then I will make it a torch mod, sry.
+Oh but really its a torch mod, just might have to do further work on Stable-Diffusion, albeit if I dont, and stable-diffusion is ok, then I will make it a torch mod, and ups.

 ## Features:
 - Work So Far...